• Skip to Content

 Satisfactory Academic Progress and Laboratory Rotation Performance

 • Students must receive a grade of B or better in each of the eight core (ME) courses listed in Table 1 and in Cancer Biology.
-Accumulation of two or more C’s or lower in these courses is grounds for dismissal from the program.
+Accumulation of two or more grades of C or lower in these courses is grounds for dismissal from the program.
 If a student receives a C or lower grade in any of these nine courses, then the student must repeat the course and receive a B or better grade the second time.

 • The School of Public Health requires Ph.D. candidates to achieve a final GPA of 3.0 or higher for graduation.